Pune district: Vocational training

-Pune and the district have a number of post-secondary-school industrial training institutes (ITI) run by the government and private trusts which offer vocational training in trades such as construction, plumbing, welding and automobile repair.
+Pune and the district have 55 post-secondary-school industrial training institutes (ITI) run by the government and private trusts which offer vocational training in trades such as construction, plumbing, welding and automobile repair.
 Successful candidates receive the National Trade Certificate.

 Higher education

 Pune city has been called the Oxford of the East.
 The city is home to Savitribai Phule Pune University, and many of its affiliated colleges.
 The district has a number of central government run educational and training institutes, including the National Defence Academy, the Armed Forces Medical College and the Film and Television Institute of India.
 The district has many privately run colleges and universities (including religious and special-purpose institutions).
 Most of the private colleges were founded after the Maharashtra state government of Chief Minister Vasantdada Patil liberalised the education sector in 1982.
 Politicians and other leaders were instrumental in establishing the private institutions.

 Other higher-education institutions in the district include: